Intimacy Coordinator?

 Well-being

-Mental Health Coordinators support Emotional and Physical regulation and psychological first aid for performers, crew and production, before, during and post filming
+Mental Health Coordinators support Emotional and Physical well-being and psychological first aid for performers, crew and production before, during and after filming

 Conflict Resolution

-Conflict occurs, on set and in production, this mental health coordinator can support in risk management, script breakdown, consent and boundaires. psycological wellness, communication and conflict resolution, saving time and money
+This mental health coordinator can support risk management, script breakdown, consent and boundaries. psychological wellness, communication and conflict resolution, saving time and money

 Time management